allenai/satlas-super-resolution/README.md

 shape, `[number_sentinel2_images * 32, 32, 3]`.
 Before running this data through the models, the data is reshaped to `[number_sentinel2_images, 32, 32, 3]`.

-In each set, there is a 'sentinel2' folder containing these time series in the format: `sentinel2/1234_5678/X_Y.png` where `X,Y` is the column and row position of the NAIP image within the current Sentinel-2 image.
+In each set, there is a `sentinel2` folder containing these time series in the format: `sentinel2/1234_5678/X_Y.png` where `X,Y` is the column and row position of the NAIP image within the current Sentinel-2 image.

 ## Model
 Our model is an adaptation of [ESRGAN](https://arxiv.org/abs/1809.00219), with changes that allow the input to be a time series of Sentinel-2 images.
-The code heavily leverages the [BasicSR codebase](https://github.com/XPixelGroup/BasicSR).
+All models are trained to upsample by a factor of 4.

 <p align="center">
    <img src="figures/esrgan_generator.svg" />